 - Contemporary popular culture models demonstrate the expansion of possible masculinities while creating compelling stories that begin to dismantle stereotypes.
 By establishing representations of men that center rationality, these mediated masculinities can offer critiques of the dominant, limiting, and toxic pattern of masculinity.
 This conversation will explore the constructions of masculinities and the impact of those images on individual gendered experiences, offering participants the opportunity to evaluate masculine gendered norms.

-- Two-part series: March 16 and March 23 Panhellenic Leaders in Letters: Dismantling White Supremacy: In Ourselves, In Our Families, In Our Communities
+- Two-part series March 16 and March 23, 2021: Panhellenic Leaders in Letters: Dismantling White Supremacy: In Ourselves, In Our Families, In Our Communities

 - The United States of America is built on white supremacy.
 This system was developed to benefit a few while exploiting many.
 Over time, this system has evolved but remains true to its roots.
 This series will define white supremacy, explore its roots, encourage self-reflection, and demand action.

-- The Sexual Assault Prevention Climate Survey was recently distributed to all students, faculty, and staff members.
+- The Sexual Assault Prevention Climate Survey was distributed to all students, faculty, and staff members.
 This survey is part of a national assessment effort to better understand additional educational programming needs, improvements needed to our response and support efforts, and experiences individuals have on campus regarding sexual misconduct.
-Please be sure to complete the survey by clicking on the link provided via email to you.
+Information gained through the survey will inform our sexual misconduct efforts and programs going forward.

-- The department has completed its full student-athlete inclusion training with Dr. Tomika Ferguson.
-Approximately 400 student-athletes participated in the training.
+- The department completed its full student-athlete inclusion training with Dr. Tomika Ferguson in spring 2021, with approximately 400 student-athletes participating.
 The post-survey results showed positive feedback from students, with around 90% giving a "strongly agree" or "agree" answer to questions including:

 - As a result of attending the training, I have learned specific terminology related to equity, inclusion, and antiracism.